Marlin Communications: Then & Now - A retrospective with Founder & Idealist Karl Tischler

 Years ago, I read George Smith’s book ‘Asking Properly’.
 He wrote that the three greatest words in charity are ‘pity, love and compassion’.
 That will never change.

-Every generation has its bias, and I have long believed that the next five to ten years will be the most consequential of any in recent memory.
+Every generation has its bias, and I have long believed that the next five to ten years will be the most consequential of any and all time.
 Why?
 Because in ten years the realities of climate change will be felt in ways our social and political systems simply cannot absorb.
 This is irreversible.
 Once it happens, we will not return to what was.

 As humans, we will do what we have always done.
 Our greatest strengths are cooperation, adaptation and resilience.